 - Organising the annual Gloria Gordon Award for young people studying for a recognised qualification in Art/colleges within Folkestone and the surrounding district.

 - Producing an annual Art Review featuring the works of local artists.

 - Working with other arts based organisations within Folkestone and the surrounding district.

 The FAS is a membership organisation and members pay an annual subscription.
-Membership is by application - a downloadable copy of the application can be found here
+Membership is by application – both on-line and downloadable copies of the application can be found here.

 You do not have to be a member to benefit from the activities of the FAS, however the benefits of membership include: